![]() |

 Aaronovitch, directed by Andrew Morgan

-in search of the Hand of Omega, a powerful and ancient Gallifreyan stellar
+are seeking the Hand of Omega, a powerful Gallifreyan relic he left

 |